CSE404-Group1/documents/SRS.md

 ### 2.1
 ## Product Perspective

-**Seller details:** It includes the seller name , seller id , contact number , e-mail id etc as it will be more trust worthy and convenient to the buyers.
+**Seller details:** It includes the seller name, seller id, contact number, e-mail id etc. as it will be more trust worthy and convenient to the buyers.

-**Customer details:** The customer name , contact number and e-mail id have been included as the customer information.
+**Customer details:** The customer name, contact number and e-mail id have been included as the customer information.

-**Product details:** KomeKinun has the products classified into various segments including Men's and Women's fashion, computing and gaming, beauty and health ,foods etc. A particular product within a classified segment includes the product name, product id , actual price , sale price, validity date etc.
+**Product details:** komEkinun has the products classified into various segments including Men's and Women's fashion, computing and gaming, beauty and health, foods etc. A particular product within a classified segment includes the product name, product id, actual price, sale price, validity date etc.

 ### 2.2
 ## Product Features